 The Morrison School Yearbook Club is a student centered organization that produces the Morrison School's annual yearbook.
 Every year, club members work together to photograph important and fun school events, design a creative layout, and as a result produce a memorable record of the school year for students and their families.
 Club members are fully in charge of both the photography and design of the yearbook, which gives them a wonderful opportunity to express their creativity while developing a product that will become a valued keepsake for the entire student body.
 The Yearbook Club meets weekly throughout the school year.

-GROOV3 offered as an after school activity to students in grades 6-12.
-GROOVE3 is more than just a dance class!
-The mission is to inspire, change and build a global community through the power of dance, supporting the idea that dance should be accessible to all.
+GROOV3 is sometimes offered as an after school activity to students in grades 6-12.
+GROOV3 is more than just a dance class!
+The mission is to inspire, change and build community through the power of dance, supporting the idea that dance should be accessible to all.
 Students actively build these connections because they will learn how the potent benefits of dance can change individuals, communities, and in fact the world.